shahdivyam/CanteenOrderApp/README.md

 It becomes as simple than that.

-For more information regarding this Web application,Look out for Wiki
+For more information regarding this Web application,Look out for Wiki!